 About the same time, Liv (Emily Tosta, Mayans M.C.) is caught trying to burn the place down.
 She’s sent home to her stepmother (Beth Grant, Grave Intentions) who happens to be the town sheriff who chains her to a pipe in their trailer.
 It isn’t long before her friends rescue her, however, they’re going to wish they hadn’t as they find themselves caught in the middle of the battle between The Janitor and Willy the Weasel.

-Director Kevin Lewis (The Drop, Malibu Spring Break) and writer G.O.
+Director Kevin Lewis (The Accursed, Malibu Spring Break) and writer G.O.
 Parsons have created a film that badly wants to become a cult film.
 But, as one of the film’s producers Adam Rifkin (The Dark Backwards, Director’s Cut) could have told them, that has to happen organically, it isn’t something you can intentionally create.

 As The Janitor, Cage is the mysterious stranger taken to an absurd degree.
 We know he’s a badass before we even see him courtesy of what he’s driving and the military dog tags hanging from the car’s rearview mirror.
 When we do see him he’s all beard, boots and sunglasses.
 He keeps cleaning even after being attacked by a robotic ostrich And he doesn’t say a word throughout the whole film.